Skip to content

 From this point you'll want to make sure you run commands as the user specified in the accounts.yml

-If your server did not need to reboot you can run su username to switch user or reconnect to SSH as the newly created user.
+If your server did not need to reboot, and the user in accounts.yml is different from the user as whom you are currently connected to the server you can run su username to switch user or disconnect and reconnect to SSH as the newly created user.
 Everything after this point will assume you are running as the user entered in accounts.yml

 Info